Traffic Director service routing APIs overview

 Configure only what's relevant

-The new APIs replace forwarding rules, target proxies, and URL maps.
+The service routing APIs replace forwarding rules, target proxies, and URL maps.
 You no longer need to allocate virtual IP addresses from your Virtual Private Cloud (VPC) network for service-to-service communication with sidecar proxies and proxyless gRPC.

 Enable a service mesh spanning multiple projects in Shared VPC environments

-The new API model lets service owners to participate in a shared mesh
+The service routing API model lets service owners to participate in a shared mesh

 infrastructure using Shared VPC and other means of connectivity while